mf3321/mf3321.github.io/_posts/2023-08-04-ChatGPT-on-My-Mind-part-2.md

 ---
-title: "ChatGPT on My Mind Part 2"
+title: "ChatGPT on My Mind (part 2)"
 date: 2023-08-04
 ---
 <p>Long before mastering a tool, you must first learn to wield it.
 A lot of the media coverage about ChatGPT highlighted the clever, entertaining things it could do—likely because that makes for a fun read.
 Seeing these examples, I was certainly impressed, but I felt no compulsion to use the tool myself.
 I could not help but feel that using ChatGPT came with a vague sense of cheating (work averted) and of being cheated (forfeited opportunity).
 Nevertheless, I soon felt the need to get over my hesitance.
 I believe in the prognostications that such tools will become ubiquitous, and as such, believe it necessary to have at the very least a minimal level of competence.
 Two articles published this spring really informed my thinking.</p>